 Apply for this award

-Publishers wishing to nominate books should send one copy of each book to each member of the Sprout Award Committee.
-The names and current mailing addresses of committee members can be obtained by sending an email to the Sprout Committee Chair Raul Pacheco-Vega at email@example.com.
+Publishers wishing to nominate books should send one hard copy of each book to each member of the Sprout Award Committee.
+The names and current mailing addresses of committee members can be obtained by sending an email to the Sprout Committee Chair Janina Grabs at firstname.lastname@example.org.